Native Cross-Chain Communication¶

 Design Principles¶

-Conceived with an abstract mindset, XCM is not designed to comply with a specific use case or specific destination appchain setup, thus minimizing the coupling effect.
+Conceived with an abstract mindset, XCM is not designed to comply with a specific use case or specific destination network setup, thus minimizing the coupling effect.
 Its core design principles are:

 - Asynchronous - similar to sending a postcard -but way faster- the sender will keep performing its duties as usual, without blocking itself or awaiting a response from the destination